nabmilbai/Copilot-Predefined-Prompts/README.md

 Start Copilot inline chat with predefined prompts - NAB AL Tool

 # Disclaimer
-## Sometimes one should press twice or more times make request button (enter) in order to get the right suggestion
+## Sometimes one should press twice or more times "make request" button (enter) in order to get the right suggestion
 ![image](https://github.com/nabmilbai/Copilot-Predefined-Prompts/assets/92532625/5f66d282-8e34-41cd-a152-83a695dfbb44)